valderman/ctagsymbols/README.md

 # CTags Workspace Symbol Provider
 A bare-bones workspace symbol provider using ctags.

+## Features
-Search for tags using the standard "Go to Symbol in Workspace" dialog.
+* Search for tags using the standard "Go to Symbol in Workspace" dialog.
+* Multi-root workspace support.

 This extension is intended to be a complement to your existing language tooling, or to provide a minimal level of code navigation support for languages which don't have any native VSCode integrations.